tcltk/tcl/doc/markdown/array.md

 : Returns 1 if there are any more elements left to be processed in an array search, 0 if all elements have already been returned. *SearchId* indicates which search on *arrayName* to check, and must have been the return value from a previous invocation of **array startsearch**.
 This option is particularly useful if an array has an element with an empty name, since the return value from **array nextelement** will not indicate whether the search has been completed.

 **array default** *subcommand arrayName* ?*arg*?
-: Manages the default value of the array.
+: [Manages the default value of the array.
 Arrays initially have no default value, but this command allows you to set one; the default value will be returned when reading from an element of the array *arrayName* if the read would otherwise result in an error.
-Note that this may cause the [append], [dict], [incr] and [lappend] commands to change their behavior in relation to non-existing array elements.
+Note that this may cause the [append], [dict], [incr] and [lappend] commands to change their behavior in relation to non-existing array elements.]{version="TIP508"}

     The *subcommand* argument controls what exact operation will be performed on the default value of *arrayName*.
 Supported *subcommand*s are:

     **array default exists** *arrayName*
-    : This returns a boolean value indicating whether a default value has been set for the array *arrayName*.
+    : [This returns a boolean value indicating whether a default value has been set for the array *arrayName*.
 Returns a false value if *arrayName* does not exist.
-Raises an error if *arrayName* is an existing variable that is not an array.
+Raises an error if *arrayName* is an existing variable that is not an array.]{version="TIP508"}

     **array default get** *arrayName*
-    : This returns the current default value for the array *arrayName*.
-Raises an error if *arrayName* is an existing variable that is not an array, or if *arrayName* is an array without a default value.
+    : [This returns the current default value for the array *arrayName*.
+Raises an error if *arrayName* is an existing variable that is not an array, or if *arrayName* is an array without a default value.]{version="TIP508"}

     **array default set** *arrayName value*
-    : This sets the default value for the array *arrayName* to *value*.
+    : [This sets the default value for the array *arrayName* to *value*.
 Returns the empty string.
 Raises an error if *arrayName* is an existing variable that is not an array, or if *arrayName* is an illegal name for an array.
-If *arrayName* does not currently exist, it is created as an empty array as well as having its default value set.
+If *arrayName* does not currently exist, it is created as an empty array as well as having its default value set.]{version="TIP508"}

     **array default unset** *arrayName*
-    : This removes the default value for the array *arrayName* and returns the empty string.
+    : [This removes the default value for the array *arrayName* and returns the empty string.
 Does nothing if *arrayName* does not have a default value.
-Raises an error if *arrayName* is an existing variable that is not an array.
+Raises an error if *arrayName* is an existing variable that is not an array.]{version="TIP508"}

 **array donesearch** *arrayName searchId*